stephnitis/reading-notes/code201/class-05.md

 ### Chapter 12: Text

+- There are properties to control the choice of font, size, weight, style, and spacing.
+-There is a limited choice of fonts that you can assume most people will have installed.
+- If you want to use a wider range of typefaces there are several options, but you need to have the right license to use them.
+- You can control the space between lines of text, individual letters, and words.
+Text can also be aligned to the left, right, center, or justified.
+It can also be indented.
+- You can use pseudo-classes to change the style of an eleement when a user hovers over or clicks on text, or when they have visited a link.

 ### [JPEG vs PNG vs GIF](https://blog.imagekit.io/jpeg-vs-png-vs-gif-which-image-format-to-use-and-when-c8913ae3e01d)

 - Use JPEG format for all images that contain a natural scene or photograph where variation in colour and intensity is smooth.